12 Best Online Learning Platforms for Business in 2025

 Feature AnalysisAssessment

 Content LibraryExcellent.
-Over 13,000 courses on the Team plan and 30,000+ on Enterprise, covering a vast range of topics.
+Over 13,000 courses on the Team plan and 30,000+ on Enterprise, covering a wide range of topics.

 Admin & ReportingGood.
-Provides essential analytics on learner engagement and adoption, though deeper integrations require Enterprise.
+Provides data on learner usage and adoption.
+Deeper integrations require the Enterprise plan.

 User ExperienceExcellent.
-The platform is user-friendly for both learners and administrators, with a familiar, intuitive interface.
+The platform is easy to use for both learners and admins.
+The interface is familiar and simple.

 Pricing ModelMixed.
-The Team plan offers transparent, per-user pricing, but Enterprise plan pricing requires a sales consultation.
+The Team plan has clear per-user pricing.
+The Enterprise plan requires a sales call for a quote.

 Website: https://business.udemy.com/